Bapic/kloudxplore/_posts/2022-10-20-multicloudstrategy.md

 categories: Azure hybrid & multicloud
 ---

-# Capabilities you need to succeed with your multi-cloud and edge strategy

 ![Alt text](/kloudxplore/images/multicloudimg0001.jpg)

 Several organizations all over the world are adopting multi-cloud and edge strategy, to drive innovation and digital transformation.
 As you look closely, the below are some of the areas that they are trying to address: